miracle2k/android2po/README.rst

     Notes that Google internally manages Android translations in their own system.

+    There is a converter from and to XLIFF in ``frameworks/base/tools/localize``, which might be what they are using.
+It looks pretty decent too.
+Why isn't this promoted more?

 https://launchpad.net/intltool
     Converts to and from .po und "can be extended to support other types of XML" - sounds like something we could've used?
 It's Perl though,